ZhangXInFD/SpeechTokenizer/README.md

 ## Release
 - [2024/6/9] 🔥 We released the training code of SpeechTokenizer.
-- [2024/3] 🔥 We released a checkpoint of SpeechTokenizer with [Snake activation](https://arxiv.org/abs/2306.06546) on LibriSpeech and Common Voice.
+- [2024/3] 🔥 We released a checkpoint of SpeechTokenizer with [Snake activation](https://arxiv.org/abs/2306.06546) trained on LibriSpeech and Common Voice.
 - [2023/9/11] 🔥 We released code of [soundstorm_speechtokenizer](https://github.com/ZhangXInFD/soundstorm-speechtokenizer).
 - [2023/9/10] 🔥 We released code and checkpoints of [USLM](https://github.com/0nutation/USLM).
 - [2023/9/1] 🔥 We released code and checkpoints of SpeechTokenizer.
 Checkout the [paper](https://arxiv.org/abs/2308.16692) and [demo](https://0nutation.github.io/SpeechTokenizer.github.io/).